Goh Keng Swee: Death

 On 14 May 2010, Goh died in the early morning at his home in Dunbar Walk off East Coast Road in Siglap, at the age of 91.

 His body lay in state at Parliament House from 20 to 22 May, and there was a state funeral on 23 May 2010 at the Singapore Conference Hall followed by a private ceremony for family members at the Mandai Crematorium.

 The latter was conducted by the pastor-in-charge of Barker Road Methodist Church, with a message delivered by the Bishop of the Methodist Church in Singapore, Robert M. Solomon.
 As a mark of respect, State flags at all Government buildings were flown at half-mast from 20 to 23 May.

-Honours
+Honours and legacy

-In 1966, Goh was made an Honorary Fellow of the London School of Economics.
+In 1966, Goh was made an Honorary Fellow of the London school of Economics.
 In 1972, he was the recipient of the Ramon Magsaysay Award for Government Services, which is often regarded as "Asia's Nobel Prize".
 It is awarded to people who have demonstrated integrity in government, courageous service to the people, and pragmatic idealism within a democratic society.
 That same year, the Philippine Government conferred upon him the Order of Sikatuna, which is given to diplomats, officials and nationals of foreign states who have rendered conspicuous services in fostering, developing and strengthening relations between their country and the Philippines.